agentzero93/syr_squirrel_lcwgs/README.md

-# Genomic differentiation between urban and rural eastern gray squirrels #
+# Genomic differentiation between urban and rural eastern gray squirrels in Syracuse, NY #
-Repository to house scripts used to analyze low-coverage whole genome sequencing of the eastern gray squirrel (Sciurus carolinensis)
+Repository to house scripts used to analyze low-coverage whole genome sequencing of the eastern gray squirrel (Sciurus carolinensis) in Syracuse, New York.

 # Tools used (running list) #
 ### Read data QC ###